DEV2DEV-DE/ioBroker.boschindego/README.md

 Connects to the Bosch Indego Cloud to control your mower.

+Parts of the code are taken or inspired by the work of a1development: https://github.com/a1development/ioBroker.boschindego

 ## Changelog
 0.9.21 Complete rebuild from typescript to javascript including massive code refactoring